google/osdfir-infrastructure/README.md

 * [Yeti](https://github.com/yeti-platform/yeti) for DFIR and threat intelligence tracking, enabling responders to store and analyze CTI (observables, TTPs, campaigns, etc.) from internal and external systems and integrates with Timesketch.
+* [OpenRelik](https://github.com/openrelik/) is a platform that streamlines collaborative digital forensic investigations.
+It provides modular workflows, an intuitive interface, real-time collaboration, a centralized artifact repository, and can easily be extended to support new workers.

 Additionally, OSDFIR Infrastructure also offers standalone charts.
 These charts are not directly integrated with OSDFIR Infrastructure, but can be used independently.